What does Alexa know about the NBA? Just ask

 "Oh, and Alexa, will the Philadelphia 76ers' finally make the playoffs after years of being the worst pro basketball team on the planet?!"

-Those questions and more can now be answered by Amazon's smart speaker.
-The NBA said Monday that all 30 of its basketball teams will launch Alexa skills for this upcoming season, becoming the first pro sports league with all of its teams on the Amazon platform.
+While those questions will be answered throughout this upcoming NBA season, fans can ask Amazon's smart speaker plenty of other basketball-related questions.
+The league said Monday all 30 of its teams will launch Alexa skills this season, becoming the first pro sports league with every club on the Amazon platform.

-So, this means in addition to asking Alexa to order a ride from either Uber or Lyft, find the best recipes for cooking or order a pizza from Domino's, now you can ask Amazon's voice assistant for the latest on your favorite NBA team including scores, stats and other tidbits.
+You can already ask Alexa to order a ride from either Uber or Lyft, find the best recipes or order a pizza from Domino's, among other skills.
+Now you can also ask Amazon's voice assistant for the latest on your favorite NBA team, including scores, stats and other tidbits.

 As for the Warriors winning back-to-back titles?
 Alexa may say that 93 percent of NBA general managers think so, according to a recent survey.
 But CBS Sports' analyst and ex-NBA All-Star Rip Hamilton thinks the Cavaliers will win their second NBA title in three seasons.